gitlabhq/gitlabhq/doc/development/documentation/workflow.md

 description: Learn the process of shipping documentation for GitLab.
 ---

-# Documentation process at GitLab
+# Documentation workflows at GitLab

+Documentation workflows at GitLab differ depending on whether documentation is being updated due to a feature change (as part of the release process) or is being improved for other reasons, such as a doc revamp or correction.

+## Feature change updates

-At GitLab, developers contribute new or updated documentation along with their code, but product managers and technical writers also have essential roles in the process.
+At GitLab, before each release, developers contribute new or updated documentation along with their code, but product managers and technical writers also have essential roles in the process.

 - Product Managers (PMs): in the issue for all new and updated features, PMs include specific documentation requirements that the developer who is